pooley182/Plex-Meta-Manager-Wiki/Smart-Builders.md

 ## Tag Filters
 Tag filters can be used with either no modifier or with `.not` except for `decade` and `resolution` which can only be used with no modifier.

-String filter can take multiple values as a **list or a comma-separated string**.
+Tag filter can take multiple values as a **list or a comma-separated string**.

 ### Tag Modifiers